 #Minting an NFT is by no means a simple procedure

-Instead of being closed within a single database, as is the case with centralized systems, files and information are diversified throughout the blockchain and made available to as many computers connected to a common peer-to-peer network as needed.
+Instead of being locked within a single database, as is the case with centralized systems, files and information are diversified throughout the blockchain and made available to as many computers connected to a common peer-to-peer network as needed.

 #This is how we wanted it to be, but what does it look like in practice?